-Figure A-6-10 – Example levels of metadata
+Figure A-6-9 – Example levels of metadata

 S-100 Part 4 (Metadata) specifies the minimum metadata elements that must be included with a conformant data product.
-Moreover, S-100 requires that Discovery and Quality metadata are structured as per S-100 Parts 4a and 4c, respectively.
+For S-100 products conformance to Part 17 is sufficient.
+S-100 requires that Discovery and Quality metadata are structured as per S-100 Parts 17 and 4c, respectively.
 Any additional metadata items required for a particular Product Specification must be documented in the Specification; and these should be defined using ISO 19115-1 and ISO 19115-3, with extensions or restrictions if required.
-S-100 Part 4, Appendix 4a-E contains the rules that apply when extending or restricting the minimum metadata.
+S-100 Part 4, Appendix 4a-D contains the rules that apply when extending or restricting the minimum metadata.

 The Product Specification Application Schema shall specify how metadata is packaged in conformant datasets.
 This information shall be specified for each identified scope within the Product Specification.
 Furthermore, where the resulting data product is intended for a standardized user environment, like ECDIS, it should be noted that any significant deviation (for example, addition or reduction to the standard metadata) may not be readily useable in the system depending on how the standard S-100 schemas have been implemented.
-Caution is therefore urged when developing the metadata for a Product Specification and it is highly recommended to stay within the S-100 metadata scope.
+Extensions to the exchange catalogue to accommodate product-specific metadata are therefore not permitted for Product Specifications intended for ECDIS.

 Discovery Metadata